-The course uses the Working Scientifically skills to develop knowledge through the application of those skills.
-Students engage with inquiry questions to explore knowledge of the Earth.
-They also undertake practical and secondary-sourced investigations to acquire a deeper understanding of the Earth's features and naturally occurring phenomena and cycles.
+Students undertake practical and secondary-sourced investigations to acquire a deeper understanding of the Earth's features and naturally occurring phenomena and cycles.
 Fieldwork is an integral part of these investigation processes.

 Earth and Environmental Science involves the analysis, processing and evaluation of qualitative and quantitative data in order to formulate explanations and solve problems.
 In conjunction with knowledge and understanding, communication skills are essential in forming evidence-based conclusions or arguments.